Are applicants required to take the GRE or GMAT for entry into the program, and if so, is there a minimum score required?

 I have not taken any economics or statistics courses and am not currently in school, how do I fulfill this requirement?

 You can complete courses at an accredited higher education institution to fulfill this requirement.
 If attending a course in-person is not possible, you can complete an online course.
 There are many accredited higher education institutions that offer online courses in economics and statistics.
 If you do enroll in an online course, we highly recommend that it is through an accredited higher education institution rather than a private company or organization.
+Prerequisite courses must be formal classes with assignments, exams, and other assessments built in, rather than self-paced courses.

 Do AP economics courses satisfy the economics requirement?